josephsenior/Agentic-Design-Patterns/agentic_patterns_projects/README.md

 python main_file.py
 ```

-## 📁 Project Structure
+## Project Structure

-Each project follows a consistent structure:
+Each project follows a consistent structure that makes it easy to understand and extend:

 ```
 chapterX_pattern/